GoatMaps/StaticMaps-gl/README.md

 # StaticMaps-gl

-Static map rendering with mapbox-gl.
-Renders a static map image from a mapbox-gl style, optionally overlaying GeoJSON data sent from the client.
+Static map rendering with maplibre-gl.
+Renders a static map image from a maplibre-gl style, optionally overlaying GeoJSON data sent from the client.

 Multiple styles are supported, and must be specified with a config file.
 For an example config file see [backgrounds.json](backgrounds.json).